TechPot-Studio/peb.js/CONTRIBUTING.md

    ```bash
    $ npm run minify
    ```
    Our compression code is based on terser.
-Please use `npm i -g terser' to install CLI first
+Please use `npm i -g terser` to install CLI first
 4. Submit the code to GitHub
 5. Create a new branch and start **Pull Requests**